Terms and Conditions

 - Manage the number of approvals required for payments and other tasks

-- Elect to receive statements on eligible Accounts through Online Banking
+- Manage statements on eligible Accounts through Online Banking

 2.3 To add an Administrator to your Online Banking, you, the owner of the Online Banking service will need to complete the application form.
 The form is available in User administration online, on the Westpac website or from a Westpac branch.

 3.1 Each User added to a Network must be assigned an access group by the Administrators, who can then customise the features accessible to the Users.
 The following table sets out the User access groups available in the Networks and the features that can be made available to Users in the Network.

 Any fees charged in relation to these services will be charged to the Account or billing account as applicable.

 An Approver with 'Create Payments' access to any account may: